Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/02_Research-Data-Documentation-and-Storage.md

 **Presentation:**

 - Highlight the importance of storing contents of research as well as data and metadata (information about the data).
 The presentation can highlight which tools are available for data documentation.
 The facilitator can relate this to the local context by introducing (for example) different tools available according to the policies of their institutes or by initiating discussion among the learners.
-- The instructor can introduce the data flow map at this stage and use this to facilitate a practical exercise or use parts of it in a presentation format (see Resource 1).
+- The instructor can introduce the data flow map at this stage and use this to facilitate a practical exercise or use parts of it in a presentation format (see Resource&nbsp;1).

 **Reflection Activity:**